By Dan Duncan – Retired, Pinnacle Rarities ……

 Building a grade set will help you to become a competent grader for a particular series.

-Accumulation or Positions (novice to expert)
+Accumulation or Positions (Beginner to Expert)

 Some purchase examples featuring exquisite color or seek value in condition rarity.